OK Soda: Prize can

 Randomly included with OK Soda selections in vending machines was an OK Soda "prize can".
-Similar to a can of instant soup, the top could be peeled completely off revealing the prize inside.
-Prizes included some form of OK Soda merchandise rolled to fit (usually a hat) and an additional two quarters to purchase another can of OK Soda.
-The design of the prize can was different from the others and represented a fifth design overall.
-It was also more cylindrical in shape, considerably lighter (without soda inside) and included a light-blue banner, the only such design to include this color.
+Similar to a can of instant soup, the top could be peeled completely off, revealing the prize inside.
+Prizes included some form of OK Soda merchandise rolled up to fit inside the can (usually a hat) and an additional two quarters to purchase another can of OK Soda.
+The design of the prize can was different from the others, and represented a fifth design overall.
+It was also more cylindrical in shape, considerably lighter (without soda inside), and included a light-blue banner, the only such design to include this color.
 This program was similar to Coke's previous MagiCan campaign.

 Manifesto

 Excerpts from the OK Soda manifesto, written by associate creative director Peter Wegner, were printed on the cans, and were also available for a short while on OK Soda's website.
 Some of the sayings were: